Skip to Content

 When I bought my EasyPress, I wanted to make sweaters to go to Disney and I really didn’t think I would like to make more.
 I just bought the Easy Press 9″ x 9″ and told myself that I would never do anything wider than that.
 Well, that was a mistake!

-Since the Cricut can cut up to 11.5 inches, it wasn’t long before my 9″ Easy Press was not sufficient.
-Well, with vinyl, you can still press twice, but my advice to you is not to hesitate and take the 12″ x 10″.
-It’s not true that you’re only going to make baby bodysuits ?.
+Indeed, since the Cricut Explore and Maker families can cut designs up to 11.5″ (29 cm), it wasn’t long before my 9″ Easy Press wasn’t enough.
+Well, with vinyl, you end up getting away with it anyway (since you can apply in multiple presses), but my advice to you is not to hesitate and go for the 12″ x 10″ (30 cm x 25 cm).
+It’s not true that you’re only going to make baby onesies!

 What is the Cricut Autopress?

-See my article on the Cricut Autopress to find out if it is really for you.
+See my post on Cricut Autopress to find out if it’s really for you.

 What if I want to customize hats?